thomaspernet/SBC_pollution_China/Data_analysis/10_SBC_pollution_China_Revision_New_tables_ci.md

 We proceed as follow:
 - Step 1: Compute the share [output, capital, employment] by city, ownership (SOE/Private): `Share_X_co`
 - Step 2: Compute dummy when share SOE above share Private by city
+- Step 3: Compute decile by industry-ownership
+    - Note,  high decile in SOE means the city-industry has relatively high share of SOE output, but not in absolule value as in step 2.
+A decile 9 in SOE can be a decile 2 or 3 in Private
 <!-- #endregion -->

 ```sos kernel="SoS"